Amina Shah (librarian): Early life and education

+Shah was born in Pakistan to a Scottish mother and Pakistani father.

 Shah studied English literature at the University of Dundee, graduating in 1996 with an MA Hons.
 In 1997, she gained a postgraduate diploma in librarianship and information science from the University of Strathclyde.

 Career

 From 2001 to 2014, Shah was Deputy Head of Dundee City Libraries.
 She was the Chief Executive Officer of Scottish Library and Information Council (SLIC) from 2014 to 2016 where she led on the development of Scotland's first national strategy for public libraries.
 From 2016 to 2018, she held the position of Director of Programming at the Scottish Book Trust.

 Prior to her appointment at the National Library of Scotland Shah was Assistant Director of Libraries and Museums at University of St Andrews from 2018 to 2021.

 On 4 October 2021, Shah took up the position of National Librarian and Chief Executive at the National Library of Scotland.
 She is the first woman and the first person of mixed race to hold the post.
 Prior to becoming National Librarian Shah was a member of the Board of the National Library of Scotland (2015-2021).

 Since 2015 Shah has been a visiting professor at Robert Gordon University.
 She was President of the Scottish librarian association CILIPS.

-In 2025 she met with Susan Dalgety and Lucy Hunter Blackburn to discuss the controversy surrounding their best selling book of essays called The Women who Wouldn't Wheesht.
-The book concerned the experiences of women who campaigned in Scotland to prioritise sex-based rights.
-That year the National Library of Scotland (NLS) had removed and then returned it to their 'Dear Library' centenary exhibition of books, which were nominated by members of the public.
-Dalgety, Blackburn, Shah and the NLS Chair Sir Drummond Bone agreed the book's return.
-Blackburn was interviewed by BBC Radio 4 Front Row about the controversy.

 Shah is a trustee of the StAnza Poetry Festival, Friends of National Libraries, and the Institute for Advanced Studies in the Humanities at the University of Edinburgh.